com-lihaoyi/scalasql/readme.md

 ### 0.1.20

-* Support for `SimpleTable` classes which do not need a `T[_]` higher kinded parameter, and support for use of Scala 3.7.0 named tuples in queries [#81](https://github.com/com-lihaoyi/scalasql/pull/81)
+* Support for `SimpleTable` classes which do not need a `T[_]` higher kinded parameter, and support for use of Scala 3.7.0 named tuples in queries [#81](https://github.com/com-lihaoyi/scalasql/pull/81).
+  See this blog post for more details: [Making ScalaSql boring again (with interesting new internals)](https://bishabosha.github.io/articles/scalasql-simpletable.html)

 ### 0.1.19